Need Help to Pay for College?

 Leaps & Bounds Scholarship Stories

 Leaps & Bounds Scholarship Stories are videos of PHSC Foundation Scholarship recipients.
-Each month a student video will be featured on this page.
 Other Leaps & Bounds Scholarship Stories can be viewed in the PHSC Foundation Video Library.

 Celyse Dahdal, Associate in Arts - Spring 2023